USACE-NSI/nsi-generator/docs/workflow.md

 ## Reconcile missing footprints
 The US Census has a set of zonal statistics to represent the expected number of structures, when we have more footprints than structures or less footprints than structures this process keeps track of the shortage or surplus so that points can be placed at a later step according to the appropriate assumptions for the parcel types available.

+## distribute population
+The census data the LEHD data, and the fortified parcel data work together to generate a base population dataset.
+The fortified parcel data brings population characteristics on the per parcel dataset leveraging things like schools, hospitals and prisons to assist in allocation to the right bins within the population dataset.

 ## Drop Points
 Consuming the zonal statistics, the footprint dataset, and the fortified parcel data the parcel dataset is converted to a point based representation of buildings with standardized outputs.